niklas2810/my-discord-butler/README.md

     <br>
 </div>

-A discord bot which for personal use.
+A discord bot for personal use.
 Feel free to fork and alter the code to create features that you need.